mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/03-short_intro_galaxy.md

 The tool will be displayed in the central Galaxy panel.

+What is happening in **"Raw read data from your current history"** ?

+We cannot use our dataset as there it is in the wrong format !
+First, we need to Flatten the collection.

+1. Type **Flatten Collection** in the tools panel search box (top)
+2. Click the tool (**Flatten Collection**)
+3. Read the description :
+    "This tool takes nested collections such as a list of lists or a list of dataset pairs and produces a flat list from the inputs.
+It effectively "flattens" the hierarchy"
+4. Select **DRR187559** *Input Collection*.
+5. Click *Run Tool*
+6. Rename **data 13 and data 12 (flattened)** to **flattened DRR187559**.

+!!! question "Try FastQE again !"
+    1. Type **FastQE** in the tools panel search box (top)
+    2. Click the tool (**FASTQE** visualize fastqfiles with emoji's)
     3. Select the following parameters:
-    -  *"Raw read data from your current history"*: the FASTQ dataset that we uploaded (should be already selected)
+    -  *FastQ data*: Select the format *Dataset Collection*, and selectt **flattened DRR187559**
     - No change in the other parameters
     4. Click **Run Tool**

+Let's look at the quality of the reads in this file.
 This tool will run and two one new output datasets will appear at the top of your history panel.

 ![fastqe sucess]( ../../fig/bact/03-intro-galaxy/fastqe-success.png){:width="620px"}